The Art of Living Wakefully:

-There is a story told about the Buddha shortly after he was enlightened.
-While he was walking down a dusty road, he met a traveler who noticed that this handsome monk exuded a remarkable energy.
+There is an ancient story told about the Buddha shortly after he was enlightened.
+While he was walking down a dusty road, he met a traveler who noticed that this monk exuded an extraordinary energy.
 The traveler said to him, “You seem very special.
 What are you?
 Some kind of angel?”
 “No,” Buddha said.
 “Then, are you some kind of god?
 You seem inhuman.”
 “No,” he said once again.
 “Well, are you some kind of wizard?
 Some kind of magician?”
 “No,” the Buddha once again said.
 “Well, are you a man?”
 “No.” “Then what are you?”
 At this the Buddha answered, “I am awake.”

 The purpose of the graduate work to The Joy of Being has been, and is, to provide wide access to a descent into the depths, to that place wherein dwells “the hammock of the deep.”
 Emerging out of each graduate retreat, having seen and breathed the treasure of knowing ourselves and others deeply, having taken deep dives into reflective and thoughtful conversation and inquiry with each other, having lived into and opened ourselves into new capacities for meaning, for gratitude, for living in astonishment, we travel ever more wakefully, mindfully, enlivened, and in Presence in our days.
 Some of us cross thresholds that are now ours to cross, or create endings to aspects of our lives that are now ours to end, whether they be conversations, or ways of being, or relationships, or heartaches.